urbit/developers.urbit.org/content/guides/core/hoon-school/B-syntax.md

 ##  Preserving Values with Faces

-A Hoon expression is evaluated against a particular subject, which includes Hoon definitions and the standard library, as well as any cuser-specified values which have been made available.
+A Hoon expression is evaluated against a particular subject, which includes Hoon definitions and the standard library, as well as any user-specified values which have been made available.
 Unlike many procedural programming languages, a Hoon expression only knows what it has been told explicitly.
 This means that as soon as we calculate a value, it returns and falls back into the ether.

 ```
 %-  sub  [5 1]